How to run a raffle online everything you actually need to know.

 - Conduct a debrief while the experience is fresh.
 What worked, what didn't, what would you change next time.
 Write it down.
 The team changes, the institutional knowledge doesn't have to.

 We've run so many raffles we honestly stopped counting.
+We never stopped answering the phone.

 If you have a question about any of the steps above permits, platform choice, pricing, format call us.
 That's what the number is for.